MarcelQuirijnen/RestAPI/README.md

 # README #

-A basic REST API example.
-One written in PHP, the other one written in Javascript using Node, Express.
+A basic CRUD REST API example written in PHP.
-Both API retrieve data from a MySQL database.

 ### What is this repository for? ###